jameskimmel/ZFS/RAID Reliability Calculators have one big flaw.md

 But in the reliability calculator, there is one thing missing from the equation.
 The calculator assumes drive failures based on MTBF.
-While this isn't wrong, it is missing something variables from the real world.
+While this isn't wrong, it is missing some real world variables.
 We will get into that later.

 For now, let us look, at the calculated probability of data loss.
 I tried to fill it with variables that represent home lab users.